-DECALIA S.A. was incorporated as a société anonyme (limited company) under Swiss law for an indefinite period on 13 March 2013.
-Its fully paid-up capital is CHF 3,250,000 at the date of this Prospectus.
+DECALIA S.A. was incorporated as a société anonyme (limited company) under Swiss law for an indefinite period on March 13, 2013.
 The Investment Manager is supervised by the Swiss Financial Market Supervisory Authority (FINMA) since May 8, 2015.

 Under the terms of the Investment Management Agreement, DECALIA S.A. has been appointed for an indefinite period to act as Investment Manager of the Sub-Funds' portfolios.
 This agreement may be terminated by either party by 90 days' written notice.